s1982773/OOSA-Assignment-2020/README.md

 # OOSA-Assignment-2020

 There are 4 tasks in final project.
-Fit.py is for the Function fitting part,whereas findQuartile_test.py is for Binary search.
+Each of them is connected to the previous one.

 ## task1.py
 ### Requirements